Fundiman/femboyOS/README.md

 # femboyOS

-my attempt at making an os :3
+improved version of ploszukiwacz attept at making an os :3

 ## WARNING
 this is held together with duct tape and prayers.